 - The VWAP for Calima shares for any period of 30 consecutive trading days being above \$0.15; - Calima raising more than \$5 million (excluding the Public Offer) at an average price of \$0.15; and - Calima's market capitalisation exceeding \$50 million (based on the VWAP for Calima shares for any period of 30 consecutive trading days).

-The Performance Rights will vest immediately on a change of control of Calima that occurs at a price per share greater than \$0.15.
+The Performance Rights will vest immediately on a change of control of Calima that occurs at a price per share greater than \$0.15 and expire regardless on or before 29 August 2021.

 Management Options